-Here’s How To Capture the Attention of Millennials
+Here’s How To Sell To Millennials

 The number of millennials in the United States is almost a quarter of the entire population—around 80 million people—making them the largest generation in United States history.
 They are between the ages of 20 and 37 and many were born after the internet.